Hellgate: London: Gameplay

 Melee classes are limited to a third-person view, whereas ranged classes default to a first-person view but can switch to a third-person view if desired.
 Precision aiming is not required to use most weapons, which track their targets, lock on, or carpet an area with explosives.
 The game contains sniper rifles and other weapons that require accurate manual aiming, though most are exclusive to the Hunter faction.

 Players may choose the character's name and various visual physical attributes.
 Depending on whether they're playing single-player or multiplayer, several different difficulty settings will be available to players when creating new characters.
 A character is permanently locked to the chosen mode.
 Normal mode is the default difficulty setting.
 Elite mode is designed to be harder than normal difficulty with several adjustments to game mechanics.
 Enemies are stronger and deal more damage, and rarer mobs are more likely to spawn.
 Augments are also more expensive, and merchants pay less for goods.
-Hardcore mode is played in either Normal or Elite difficulty and adds permanently dies as a consequence for dying.
+Hardcore mode is played in either Normal or Elite difficulty and adds permadeath as a consequence for dying.

 Hellgate: London uses a heavily randomized item system featuring a large variety of base weapon types and armor types, with a pool of random properties and bonuses (magical affixes) applied to them to promote replayability and item collection.
 Furthermore, unwanted weapons and armor can be freely disassembled to save space in one's inventory, often yielding crafting materials that can be exchanged for new weapons or used to upgrade existing ones.
 Items may have slots that a player can insert mods in to further enhance their power.

 The single-player version of Hellgate: London hosts a five-act story questline.
 Elite characters can be created once a character has completed the story quest line once.
 The storyline can be repeated in Nightmare difficulty, where enemies start at level 30.
 A character's experience is capped at 50 levels, while enemies in Nightmare difficulty can reach level 62.